-The Sisters of Notre Dame are engaged in direct medical care as well as the pastoral care of the sick and the elderly.
+The mission statement of the Sisters of Notre Dame calls us to "foster the fullness of life, especially for people who are poor, sick and aged."
+We are engaged in direct medical care as well as the pastoral care of the sick and the elderly.
 We have sisters in patient care, pharmacy, hospice, music therapy, hospital chaplaincy, and dietary needs.

 Profiles in Ministry: Sister Marie Alex Justavich

 I feel very fortunate to work in healthcare as an associate chaplain at Mercy Regional Medical Center in Lorain, Ohio.
 As an integral member of the multidisciplinary team, I provide spiritual and emotional support for patients, families, and staff in addition to presenting Advanced Directive information, attending Ethics meetings and presenting portions of Missioning rite and New Hire Orientations.